By Frank G. & Edwin H.

 Step 3: obtain the Specific Purpose Visa (Objeto Determinado)

 The process described here starts from tourist entry and change of status inside Bolivia.
-The practical route most applicants use is to enter Bolivia as a tourist, remain in the country for 15 days, and then apply to change immigration status.
+The practical route most applicants use is to enter Bolivia as a tourist, complete local medical and police checks, and then apply to change immigration status once eligible (Group 1: no 15-day wait; Groups 2/3: from day 16).

 Tourist entry rules depend on nationality.
 EU citizens, US citizens, South Korean citizens, and Mercosur nationals can enter visa-free under the categories described for 2026.
 The tourist allowance listed for those groups is 90 days per calendar year, not per entry.
 Border runs do not reset the count.